npat-efault/picocom/picocom.1.md

 **--no-escape** | **-n**

 :   Disables the escape character.
 Picocom will never enter
-    command-mode if this option is enabled.
-To exit picocom, you must either close its standard input, or send it the TERM or INT signal.
+    command-mode if this option is given.
+To exit picocom, in this case, you must either close its standard input, or send it the TERM or INT signal.
 (Default: Disabled).

 **--echo** | **-c**